foilmirror/CS-546/README.md

 Main page: Show all posts

-Post page: Allow user to post text and images, allow user to edit/ delete former posts
+Post page: Allow user to post text and images, allow user to delete their posts

 Profile page: Show user’s profile, show the list of all the user's posts